Embeddings, immersions and the Bartnik quasi-local mass conjectures: Remarks on Conjecture I

 and boundary mean curvature

 where $N$ is the unit normal into $M$ with respect to $g$.
-Hence \be \w H = H + 4N(v). \ee To obtain $\w H = H_0$, we choose $f \geq 0$ appropriately so that the solution $v$ to \eqref{confs} with boundary conditions of 1 on $\dm$ and at infinity satisfies $N(v) = \frac{1}{4}(H_0-H)$.
+Hence \be \w H = H + 4N(v). \ee To obtain $\w H = H_0$, we will demonstrate how to choose $f \geq 0$ appropriately so that the solution $v$ to \eqref{confs} with boundary conditions of 1 on $\dm$ and at infinity satisfies $N(v) = \frac{1}{4}(H_0-H)$.

 Write \eqref{confs} in the form \be L(v) := \D v - {\tfrac{1}{8}}sv = -{\tfrac{1}{8}}f. \ee On the bounded domain $(B(r), g)$, $L$ has a (negative) Green's function $G$, with $G(x, y) = 0$ for (say) $y \in \dm \cup S(r)$.
 It is standard that we may take $r \to \infty$ to obtain a (negative) Green's function $G$ of $(M,g)$ with $O_2(1/|y|)$ decay at infinity for $G(x_0,y)$, for any fixed $x_0$.